Junior Eurovision Song Contest 2010: Contest overview

-Participants and results

-On 28 July 2010, the EBU announced the competing countries for the Junior Eurovision Song Contest 2010.
-A total of 14 countries competed, with Moldova making its début and Latvia and Lithuania returning.
-Cyprus and Romania withdrew from the contest.
-Sweden returned to the contest through Sveriges Television (SVT) after TV4 withdrew.
-The EBU's coordinator of the contest, Svante Stockselius, labelled SVT's return to the contest as a big achievement in terms of negotiations with possible participants and expressed hope that other Scandinavian broadcasters may also return to the show.
-Also, a special documentary "Kids of Eurovision" was filmed by BTRC about them.

 Detailed voting results

 Each country gave their votes through a 50% jury and 50% televoting system, which decided their top ten songs using the points 12, 10, 8, 7, 6, 5, 4, 3, 2, and 1.

 12 points

 Below is a summary of all 12 points received.
 All countries were given 12 points at the start of voting to ensure that no country finished with nul points.

 Spokespersons

 The order in which votes were cast during the 2010 contest along with the spokesperson who was responsible for announcing the votes for their respective country.